gisdevelope/rasterTools/README.md

         measure(input = myInput, with = myMetric)

 ## Planned for future versions
-- Support of the Sentinel (high prio), Landsat and Lidar datasets.
+- Support of the Sentinel, Landsat and Lidar datasets.

-- `geomCurve()` to create lines and curves (high prio); `geomVoronoi()` to create a pattern of voronoi polygons with a random or given point pattern as anchor
+- `geomCurve()` to create lines and curves; `geomVoronoi()` to create a pattern of voronoi polygons with a random or given point pattern as anchor

-- new functions to simulate neutral and process oriented landscape models (high prio).

 - Support of various "national forest inventory" datasets (Germany, France, Italy, Spain, yours?)